RestKit/RestKit/Docs/TESTING.md

 1. Tests are implemented in Objective-C and run inside the Simulator or on the Device.
 1. Test files live in sub-directories under Tests/ appropriate to the layer the code under test belongs to
 1. Tests begin with "test" and should be camel-cased descriptive. i.e. testShouldConsiderA200ResponseSuccessful
-1. Expectations are provided using OCHamcrest.
-Details of the matchers are available on the [OCHamcrest Github Page](http://jonreid.github.com/OCHamcrest/).
-Generally the matchers are of the form:

-        assertThat([someObject someMethod], is(equalTo(@"some value")));
+1. Expectations are provided using [Expecta](https://github.com/petejkim/expecta) and [OCHamcrest](http://jonreid.github.com/OCHamcrest/).
+Expectations are generally of th form: expect(someObject).to.equal(@"some value"); // Expecta assertThat([someObject someMethod], is(equalTo(@"some value"))); // OCHamcrest

-    There is a corresponding `isNot` method available as well.
+    There is a corresponding `notTo` and `isNot` method available as well.
 1. The RKTestEnvironment.h header includes a number of helpers for initializing and configuring a clean testing environment.
 1. OCMock is available for mock objects support.
-See [http://www.mulle-kybernetik.com/software/OCMock/](http://www.mulle-kybernetik.com/software/OCMock/) for details
+See [http://www.mulle-kybernetik.com/software/OCMock/](http://www.mulle-kybernetik.com/software/OCMock/) for details.
 1. RestKit is available for 32bit (iOS) and 64bit (OS X) platforms.
 This introduces some complexity when working with integer data types as NSInteger and NSUInteger are int's on 32bit and long's on 64bit.
 Cocoa and OC Hamcrest provide helper methods for dealing with these differences.
 Rather than using the **Int** flavor of methods (i.e. `[NSNumber numberWithInt:3]`) use the **Integer** flavor (i.e. `[NSNumber numberWithInteger:]`).
 This will account for the type differences without